Dr. Gabriel Hunt

 Primary areas of research interest for Dr. Hunt include new advances in the treatment of spinal cord injuries and developing new minimally invasive surgical technologies.
 He is a member of the American Medical Association, American Association of Neurological Surgeons, and the Congress of Neurological Surgeons.

-Dr. Gabriel Hunt is recognized as a leading Los Angeles neurosurgeon due to the advanced surgical techniques he employs.
+Dr. Gabriel Hunt is recognized as a leading neurosurgeon in Los Angeles due to the advanced surgical techniques he employs.
 He uses minimally invasive techniques to perform spinal procedures that to help you achieve a healthier spine or minimize pain.
 With his extensive knowledge of the nervous system, Dr. Hunt ensures that you receive the correct, most effective treatment for your condition.

 Dr. Hunt has written articles for several peer-reviewed publications, including Neurosurgical Focus, American Journal of Obstetrics and Gynecology and Neurological Research.
 He has given numerous presentations in his areas of expertise in the United States and abroad.
 He was also a recipient of a Howard Hughes Research Fellowship while attending the University of California, Los Angeles (UCLA) School of Medicine.